Green Dream Tours Celebrates 10 Years of Wine Country Tours

 High-end customer service and a focus on Wine Country have helped San Francisco-based Green Dream Tours carve out a niche in the competitive Northern California tourism space.

 Since offering its first Wine Country tours 10 years ago, Green Dream Tours has guided more than 40,000 guests from around the world to Napa and Sonoma valleys.
-Using 14-passenger luxury buses, the small-group tours visit boutique and family-owned wineries, with a blend of education and fun.
+Using 14-passenger buses, the small-group tours visit boutique and family-owned wineries, with a blend of education and fun.

 “We are a small operation that focuses on quality over quantity,” says Elie Sasson, owner of Green Dream Tours.
 “Many companies offer a variety of tours: city tours, Muir Woods/Sausalito, Yosemite, etc. We’ve found that specializing in one area has allowed us to develop the best possible product.
 It’s easier, in my opinion, to do one thing and do it well than to try to keep too many plates spinning at once.”